jessehouwing/azure-pipelines-tasks-zips/README.md

 # Extension

 A few tasks seem to be getting the most demand.
-I've added a pre-built axtension for those and also published these to the marketplace:
+I've added a pre-built extension for those and also published these to the marketplace:

  * 🛍️ [Visual Studio 2022 for Azure DevOps Server](https://marketplace.visualstudio.com/items?itemName=jessehouwing.visualstudio)
  * 🛍️ [DotNetCore 6 for Azure DevOps Server](https://marketplace.visualstudio.com/items?itemName=jessehouwing.dotnetcore)